-Jason A. Terry (he/him), misplaced Appalachian, uses his middle initial so you don’t confuse him with an NBA player, a rodeo star, or an attempted country singer who is also probably a distant cousin.
+Jason A. Terry (he/they), misplaced Appalachian, uses his middle initial so you don’t confuse him with an NBA player, a rodeo star, or an attempted country singer who is also probably a distant cousin.
 He is an abuse survivor with a master’s degree in peace.
 He was once a choirboy.
 He was once an award-winning queer activist.
 He is still a passionate international do-gooder.
 In spite of these things, he has never been especially loud.

-Check out five of my poems,
+five of my poems,

 "Tennessee Mountain Duet,"